 You can also contact your local council to report noise nuisance.
 You can report anti-social behaviour to us contacting L&Q Direct.

 When you report anti-social behaviour we'll ask you questions about what, when and where it happened and by who.
 We'll use this information to decide how quickly we carry out an assessment and whether the matter is personal, environmental or nuisance anti-social.

 If the incident involves violence, threats of violence or hate crime we will give it a priority 1 status and carry out an assessment within one working day.
 All other incidents will be given a priority 2 status and we'll carry out an assessment within three working days.

 If you are having difficulty coping or need extra support we will put you in touch with services that can help.
 These may include victim or witness support, counselling, mediation, legal advice services, social services, health services or housing.

-We can also help you access support if you have been the victim of a specific type of incident such as domestic violence and abuse or hate crime.
+We can also help you access support if you have been the victim of a specific type of incident such as domestic abuse or a hate crime.

 Will you contact the people responsible?

 What will you do about the anti-social behaviour?